alessandrolepri/project-03/README.md

 A group project of 4 members [Joshua King](https://github.com/joshuaking06), [Bete Yemane](https://github.com/beteyemane), [Lauren Bell](https://github.com/lozlette).
 The project was managed using Trello and daily stand-ups.

-## Our Application - City-Spot
+## Our Application - City Spot

-A hosted version of this app can be found at [Project-3, City Spot](https://github.com/alessandrolepri/project-03)
+A hosted version of this app can be found at (https://github.com/alessandrolepri/project-03)

 ### Project Summary